St Petersburg, Long Weekend Express Tour

 At the end of the 18th century it was Catherine the Great who invited the British architect Charles Cameron to work on the palace and converted the garden into an elaborate English park, where Cameron created his masterpiece – the Cameron gallery.

-Optional: Lunch in "Podvorye" restaurant, a traditional Russian restaurant that features excellent Russian food, drinks and folk singers - $36 per person.
+Optional: Lunch in "Admiralty" restaurant, a traditional Russian restaurant that features excellent Russian food and drinks including vodka and wine – 32 USD / 28 EUR per person

 In the afternoon, you'll drive (40 min) to Peterhof* - 'Russian Versailles', the most impressive and ornate country residence of the Romanovs built by Peter the Great in 1706-1723 on the coast of the Gulf of Finland.
 Peterhof is world famous for its palaces, gardens and the largest functioning 18th century fountain complex with 150 gilded fountains run by gravity.
 You'll walk through the delightful formal gardens, past cascades and fountains, and visit the original home for Peter I, the Monplaisir Palace - a charming baroque mansion on the shore of the Gulf of Finland that demonstrates the Tsar's exquisite and restrained taste.